sap-tutorials/Tutorials/tutorials/xsa-connecting-webide/xsa-connecting-webide.md

 From a separate tab in the web browser, log into [GitHub](https://GitHub.com).
 If you do not have an account, proceed to create one by following the instructions to create and activate your account in the **sign up** button.

 ![Sign in or sign up to your GitHub account](1_git.png)

+> If you are setting up the repository for use beyond this tutorial, you may want to create an organization and invite other users to join your repository.
+Further information on GitHub can be found [on GitHub](https://help.github.com/articles/creating-a-new-repository/)

 [DONE]
 [ACCORDION-END]